dlhartman64/evolvingPhilosophers/README.md

 ./diningPhilosopher initialRing --addressOfDp=localhost:8084 --addressOfDpOnLeft=localhost:8083 --addressOfDpOnRight=localhost:8080 --dpNumber=5 --debugStdout=true

-Each dp will enter the critical section after all are started.
+Each diningPhilosopher will enter the critical section after all are started.

-View each dp in the ring:
+View each diningPhilosopher in the ring:

 ./dpClient relayAttributes --dpStartAddress=localhost:8080